-Egbetokun's Exit as IGP: Primate Ayodele Releases New Prophecy on Security Chief Tinubu Would Remove
+Egbetokun’s Exit As IGP: Primate Ayodele Releases New Prophecy on Security Chief Tinubu Would Remove

-Egbetokun's Exit as IGP: Primate Ayodele Releases New Prophecy on Security Chief Tinubu Would Remove
+Egbetokun’s Exit As IGP: Primate Ayodele Releases New Prophecy on Security Chief Tinubu Would Remove

 Legit.ng journalist Ridwan Adeola Yusuf has more than nine years of experience reporting on public affairs and governance in Nigeria and Africa.

-In a statement signed by his media aide, Osho Oluwatosin, and sent to Legit.ng, the cleric said Lieutenant General Waidi Shuaibu, the chief of army staff (COAS), would be among those affected.
-He added that the alleged imminent changes would be made ahead of the 2027 elections.
+In a statement signed by his media aide, Osho Oluwatosin, and sent to Legit.ng, the Nigerian cleric stated that Lieutenant General Waidi Shuaibu, the Chief of Army Staff, would be among those affected.

 Read also